ChickenProp/chickenprop.github.com/_posts/2022-04-02-variadic-hm.md

 So: this paper describes a way of typechecking a few of the functions we might like to typecheck, in a completely different type system than the one we want to use.
 What can we do in Hindley-Milner?

 There's a brief discussion of that, mostly of the form "here's another paper that made some progress in an HM system.
 It's not as powerful as what we have here".
-But those other papers fully exhaust what I've managed to find on the subject, so let's take a look.
-I can't find Moggi, *Arity polymorphism and dependent types* (2000), which leaves three to look at.
+But those other papers fully exhaust what I've [managed to find](https://www.reddit.com/r/ProgrammingLanguages/comments/qavf7u/resources_on_variablearity_functions_in/) on the subject; and actually, I can't find a copy of Moggi, *Arity polymorphism and dependent types* (2000).
+That leaves three to look at.

 ### Infinitary Tuples